faustom721/viandasgo/README.md

 docker compose exec web python manage.py collectstatic
 ```

-# Some tech notes or clarifications
+# Some tech notes, clarifications and project's standards

 - Tailwind is integrated using the `django-tailwind` package, as was mentioned before.
 And it requires the `python manage.py tailwind start` command in development mode to compile the CSS needed in the templates, this triggers the watch mode for the Tailwind CSS compiler, that's why it needs a separate process to keep it running: hence we have the _tailwind_ service in the `docker-compose.yml` file.

+## The way of doing certain things
+### Forms

 ---------------